mathias-brandewinder/mathias-brandewinder.github.io/_posts/2019-12-04-santas-mailbox.md

         |> logger.Post
 ```

-After some more thinking, Mister Claus realizes that perhaps it is not such a hot idea to start so many parallel maps before the previous batches have been completed.
+After some more thinking, Mister Claus realizes that maybe it is not such a hot idea to start so many parallel maps before the previous batches have been completed.
 Perhaps some throttling would help?
 He fires VS Code and Ionide, and rewrites that mailbox:

 ``` fsharp
 module Queued =